JEA linemen talk with mayor about potential sale

-A small group of linemen met privately with Jacksonville Mayor Lenny Curry on Tuesday morning to discuss the issue.
-News4Jax was not allowed inside, Tony Herrera said linemen want to hear the mayor explain the situation with the sale and get answers on where he stands.
+Seven linemen met privately with Curry to discuss the issue.
+News4Jax was not allowed inside.

 More Headlines